Also, this week:

 That's it for this week 👋

-Remember, if you’re enjoying this content, please tell all your (fintech) friends to hit the subscribe button!
+Remember, if you’re enjoying this content, please do tell all your (fintech) friends to hit the subscribe button!
 If you have some feedback, you can always just hit reply!

 Marius Hauken, partner Stacc X